Working Girl: Television

 Working Girl was also made into a short-lived NBC television series in 1990, starring Sandra Bullock as Tess McGill.
 It lasted 12 episodes.

 Theatre

 A Broadway musical version was in the works as of 2017, with a score to be written by Cyndi Lauper from Fox Stage Productions and Aged in Wood Productions.
 For Aged in Wood, the producers were Robyn Goodman and Josh Fiedler.
 Instead of a production company on Working Girl, the musical adaptation was switched to a license production by Aged in Wood Productions since Disney took over ownership of Fox Stage in 2019.
-The show premiered at the La Jolla Playhouse in Fall 2025.
+The show premiered at the La Jolla Playhouse in November 2025.

 Reboot

 In 2022 a reboot of Working Girl was reported to be in development at Hulu, with Ilana Peña adapting the script.
 Selena Gomez was in talks to produce.